How and why to evaluate your partnership?

 - avoiding pitfalls in future partnerships.

-We have developed a tool, Is the whole greater than the sum of its parts? to support third sector organisations to understand and decide what to measure in order to show the difference their partnership has made.
+We have developed this tool to help third sector organisations understand and decide what to measure in order to show the difference their partnership has made.

 Is the whole greater than the sum of its parts?
 (2020)